trillek-team/trillek-vcomputer-module/README.md

 - Integrated stuff of the mother board (NVRAM)
 - Check interrupts
-- DCPU-16N cpu (Actually being implemented)
+- Fix Debug mode of TR3200 cpu